amandajduva/work-day-scheduler/README.md

 ## Credits

 I received starter code for this application from this [GitHub repository](https://github.com/coding-boot-camp/crispy-octo-meme.git).
-I received support from a tutor to .
+I received support from a tutor to fix functions in the JavaScript.

 ## License